-Engage with the industry to ensure increasing understanding of the relationship between asset condition, consequences of failure and control of risk.
-For duty numunumunumunumun 3 umun holders whose asset knowledge is still variable - there must be improvements in the quality of asset information.

-- Ensure that improved intelligence about likelihood and consequence of failure • informs prioritised programmes of renewal to modern resilient designs - and underpins interim contingency arrangements to mitigate the effects of failure. - Promote industry adoption of appropriate asset management regimes, balancing renewal, refurbishment, maintenance and inspection activities to maximise safe management of civils assets.
-Industry should continue to improve the completeness and accuracy of its asset information as necessary in order to optimise the effectiveness of those asset management regimes. - Support the industry to improve engineering innovation so that there is a reduction in the reliance on human systems.
-This might include greater use of technological means of inspecting assets, and remote monitoring of asset condition to predict or report failure.
-It may also include increased adoption of more specific information to train crews during adverse weather. - Engage with industry to secure a suitable systems engineering approach to the management of Civils assets - recognising the interfaces and dependencies with other asset disciplines (and outside parties) and the opportunities for improvement.
+- Engage with the industry to ensure increasing understanding of the relationship between asset condition, consequences of failure and control of risk.
+For duty holders whose asset knowledge is still variable there must be improvements in the quality of asset information. - Ensure that improved intelligence about likelihood and consequence of failure informs prioritised programmes of renewal to modern resilient designs and underpins interim contingency arrangements to mitigate the effects of failure. - Promote industry adoption of appropriate asset management regimes, balancing renewal, refurbishment, maintenance and inspection activities to maximise safe management of civils assets.
+Industry should continue to improve the completeness and accuracy of its asset information as necessary in order to optimise the effectiveness of these asset regimes. - Encourage the industry to improve engineering innovation so that there is a reduction in the reliance on human systems.
+This might include greater use of remote monitoring of asset condition and to predict or report failure.
+It may include increased adoption of more specific information to train crews during adverse weather. - Engage with industry to secure a suitable systems engineering approach to the management of Civils assets recognising the interfaces and dependencies with other asset disciplines (and third parties) and the opportunities for improvement.